This content is available as an accredited and certified online confined space training course.

 We discuss these in detail later.

-Lets begin with the legal background.
+First, let’s begin with the legal background.

-The Health and Safety at Work Act (1974) while it should always be a moral obligation to follow health and safety procedures at work, it is also a legal requirement.
+The Health and Safety at Work Act (1974) means that, while it should always be a moral obligation to follow health and safety procedures at work, it is also a legal requirement.
 Both employers and employees are required to uphold certain duties in the workplace with regard to keeping themselves and others safe on site.
 The law is there to stop you getting hurt at work and to stop you getting ill because of work.

 The Health and Safety at Work Act 1974 requires organisations to provide information, instruction, training and supervision as necessary to ensure, so far as is reasonably practicable, the health and safety at work of its employees.
 The Act requires that all workers have a right to work in places that are safe, that your employer must keep you safe at work and that you also have an obligation to your safety and the safety of those around you.
-In the Workplace (Health, Safety and Welfare) Regulations of 1992, Regulation 12, Section (3) states that, “so far as is reasonably practicable, every floor in a workplace and the surface of every traffic route in a workplace shall be kept free from obstructions and from any article or substance which may cause a person to slip, trip or fall.”
+In the Workplace (Health, Safety and Welfare) Regulations of 1992, Regulation 12, Section (3) states that, “so far as is reasonably practicable, every floor in a workplace and the surface of every traffic route in a workplace shall be kept free from obstructions and from any article or substance which may cause a person to slip, trip or fall”.

 What are confined spaces?

-Taking responsibility for the correct safety measures, and implementing them thoroughly could mean the difference between life and death.
+Taking responsibility for the correct safety measures, and implementing them thoroughly, could mean the difference between life and death.